Galarzaa90/tibia.py/docs/api.rst

 Utility functions
 ==================
-These are functions used thorough the module and are not intended for public use.
+These are functions used thorough the module that may not be intended for public use.

 .. automodule:: tibiapy.utils
    :members: